neil7057/all-about-autism/README.md

 -   Interactive elements.

 -   Inactive menu pages are highlighted in purple with bold black text on menu options and menu items enlarge slightly on Hover.
-The active menu item remains unchange don hover.
+The active menu item remains unchanged on hover and is a different shape.
     <details><summary>Navigation Menu</summary>
     <img src="docs/readme_images/navbar.jpg">
     </details>